zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200.md

   ![](images/100/image01.png)

 - Copy the database wallet file you downloaded in Lab 100 (Recall that the file is in `/home/opc/Downloads`).
-You will scp this wallet file from the VNC Session VM (atp-js) to the `/home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker` directory in the new OCI VM (Docker):
+You will scp this wallet file to the `/home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker` directory in the new OCI VM (Docker):

   ```
   scp -i ./dockerkey /home/opc/Downloads/Wallet_orcl.zip opc@<YOUR-PUBLIC-IP>:/home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker